|Home | Protecting Consumers | Safeguarding Children | Seniors | Law Enforcement | Site Map | Search|

 Children's Online Privacy Workgroup

-The OAG Children’s Online Privacy Workgroup was created by statute in spring 2013.
-The statute directs the Office of the Attorney General to “convene and direct a workgroup to examine issues relating to the protection of children’s privacy while using the Internet and mobile applications.”
-The Workgroup’s examination of these issues is to include study of the nature and extent of data collected about children through online advertising, the current federal and state regulatory landscape for online data collection affecting children, and industry and consumer best practices.
-The Workgroup will report its findings and any resulting recommendations to the Senate Finance Committee and House Economic Matters Committee on or before December 31, 2013.
+The OAG Children's Online Privacy Workgroup was created by statute in spring 2013.
+The statute directs the Office of the Attorney General to "convene and direct a workgroup to examine issues relating to the protection of children's privacy while using the Internet and mobile applications."
+The issues to be examined included the nature and extent of data collected about children through online advertising, the current federal and state regulatory landscape for online data collection affecting children, and industry and consumer best practices.
+The Attorney General convened the Workgroup in June 2013, and a final report was issued on December 30, 2013.
+A copy of that report is available here: http://www.oag.state.md.us/reports/copw.pdf

 Attorney General of Maryland 1 (888) 743-0023 toll-free / TDD: (410) 576-6372